 Cost is another big thing; just because the school costs more does not mean it’s better.
-I have seen and met people who have graduated from nursing school with more significant federal student loan payments than my mortgage payments.
+I have seen and met people who have graduated from a nursing school with more significant student loan payments than my mortgage payments.

 What Are the Nursing School Requirements?

 The graduation requirements for nursing school can vary depending on the institution and the type of nursing program.
 However, here are some common requirements that are typically required for nursing school graduation:

 - Completion of all required coursework: Students must successfully complete all required nursing courses, including classroom lectures, lab work, and clinical rotations.

 - Meet minimum GPA requirements: Students must meet the minimum grade point average (GPA) requirements set forth by the nursing program to be eligible for graduation.

 - Completion of clinical hours: Nursing students must complete a certain number of clinical hours as part of their degree program.
 These clinical rotations provide students with hands-on experience and allow them to apply the knowledge they have learned in the classroom.